slashdevslashurandom/gxter/README.md

 - `San16`: GTA IV, 16-bit characters (read as if they're 8-bit)

 The `main_table` section lists all the strings in the main table of the GXT file.
-In GTA 3 format files, this is the only table.
+In GTA 3 format files, this is the only table, whereas in VC and SA format files, it's the first table among many.

-The `aux_tables` section lists all the auxiliary tables.
-These only exist in GTA VC and SA format files.
-Their names are fixed-size arrays of 8 bytes, typically as C-style ASCII strings (null-terminated, if shorter than 8 characters).
-A table's name is specified after the period in each `aux_tables.` section.
+The `aux_tables` section lists all the auxiliary tables, if they're provided.
+Each table's name is specified after the period in each `aux_tables.` section.
 When imported, these are converted into Rust strings, with extra care to make sure even abnormal values (like non-zero bytes after zero bytes) are preserved.

-Each string can be identified using either its name (GTA 3 / VC files), or CRC32 hash (GTA SA files).
-Like table names, string names are sequences of 8 bytes.
+Each string can be identified using either its name or CRC32 hash.
 When imported, string-based names are converted into strings, and hash-based names are converted into a string of a hash symbol (`#`) followed by the hexadecimal value of the hash.

 GXT file's strings consist of fixed-size characters (8 or 16 bits wide), encoded using a custom encoding.
 These are converted into UTF-8 when imported.
-The conversion is done using the character tables built into the program.
+The conversion is done first using any custom table that may be provided, then using the character tables built into the program.
 The characters not specified in the tables are handled as follows:

 - Since a null-based byte or wide character is used in GXT files as a string terminator, a GXT string can never contain one.